opf/openproject-docker-compose/README.md

 By default the port is bound to `0.0.0.0` means access to OpenProject will be public.
 See below how to change that.

+## Image configuration

+OpenProject publishes `slim` containers that you should be using for this compose setup.
+Please see https://www.openproject.org/docs/installation-and-operations/installation/docker/#available-containers for more information on the containers and versions we push.

 ## Configuration

 Environment variables can be added to `docker-compose.yml` under `x-op-app -> environment` to change